Maleza Alta, Aguadilla, Puerto Rico

 Maleza Alta is a rural barrio in the municipality of Aguadilla, Puerto Rico.
 Its population in 2010 was 1,800.

 History

-Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
+Maleza Alta was in Spain's gazetteers until Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War.
+Under the terms of the Treaty of Paris of 1898 Puerto Rico became an unincorporated territory of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Maleza Alta barrio was 784.

 The Ramey Air Force Base, a former United States Air Force Base is in Maleza Alta.